Joshhhuaaa/EnhancedSCCTVersus/README.md

 | `!next`          | Skips to the next map in the server's rotation list.                       |
 | `!prev`          | Returns to the previous map in the server's rotation list.                 |
 | `!resign`        | Forfeits the current round by eliminating your remaining lives.            |

+>[!NOTE]
+> In dedicated servers, all players have permission to change the map.
+In listen servers, only the host can change the map.

 #### Map Naming Convention
 When using the `!map` command, maps are referenced by their file names: the first four letters of the map name, followed by a suffix for the variant.